AaltoSciComp/secure-workflows/singularity_mysql/README.md

 ```

-These are also needed to solve connection issues.
-Here we create a user called "demo" identified with password "password".
+Then we need to solve connection issues because these two containers are like running in two different machines.
+So, instead of using localhost, we make sure that a user can access the database also from other locations.
+Here for this purpose, we create a user called "demo" identified with password "password".
 This is the user that we can set to mysql-workbench to use for connecting to the database.

 ```
 CREATE USER 'demo'@'%' IDENTIFIED BY 'password';